Zambian student imprisoned in Russia killed in Ukraine battle, foreign ministry says – KION546

 By James Frater and Nimi Princewill, CNN

-A Zambian student, who had been incarcerated in a Russian prison, was killed during battle in Ukraine, the Zambian Foreign Ministry said.
+A Zambian student, jailed in Russia was killed during a battle in Ukraine, Zambia’s foreign ministry said Monday.

 The student was a 23-year-old student the Zambian government had sponsored to study nuclear engineering at the Moscow Engineering Physics Institute.